-Michael is an Associate in the Life Sciences and Chemistry group.
-He has particular expertise in the fields of cell culture, cell therapy, antibody technology, bioinformatics, computational biology, genomic medicine, pharmaceuticals, molecular diagnostics and medical devices.
+Michael is an Associate in the Life Sciences and Chemistry group specialising in biotechnology, therapeutics and diagnostics.
+He has particular expertise in the fields of antibody technology, cell culture, cell therapy, bioinformatics, computational biology, genomic medicine and synthetic biology.

-Michael’s clients include SMEs, overseas law firms, universities and multinationals.
+His clients include SMEs, overseas law firms, universities and multinationals.
 Michael has experience of drafting new patent applications and prosecutes UK and European patent applications.
 He also coordinates international prosecution of complex patent portfolios, which involves working with local attorneys in countries such as Australia, China, Japan, Korea and the US.
+In addition, Michael is regularly involved in post-grant opposition procedures before the European Patent Office.

-Prior to joining Kilburn & Strode LLP, Michael completed his PhD studies under Prof. Alun Davies FRS, focusing on the expression and signalling of the extracellular calcium sensing receptor (CaSR) in the developing murine nervous system.
-As a member of a Wellcome Trust funded four-year Neuroscience PhD programme, Michael has also cultivated an interest in diverse areas of research, including behavioural neuroscience and medical genetics.
+Michael completed his PhD studies under Prof. Alun Davies FRS, focusing on the expression and signalling of the extracellular calcium sensing receptor (CaSR) in the developing murine nervous system.
+As a member of a Wellcome Trust funded four-year Neuroscience PhD programme, Michael also cultivated an interest in diverse areas of research, including behavioural neuroscience and medical genetics.
 Michael graduated with a First Class degree in Biochemistry from Southampton University, where he was awarded the 'Biochemistry Prize' for best aggregate performance.

 European Patent Attorney